johnbumgarner/facial_similarities/README.md

 <p align="justify">

 Most humans can look at two photos and quickly determine if the images are either similarity or dissimilarity in nature.
 Computers can be programmed to perform a similar task, but the results can vary, because of multiple factors(e.g., lighting conditions, perspectives) that humans can instinctively do automatically.
-Humans have little difficulty seeing the subtle differents between a rose and a camellia or a gardenia and a rose.
-A computer on the other hand will recognize these objects as flowers, but would likely classify all of these images as a single type of flower, roses.
+Humans have little difficulty seeing the differences between a photo of a rose and a painting of rose, but a computer will have some issues.

 There are numerous use cases for image similarities technologies.
 These use cases range from duplicate image detection to domain specific image clustering.
 Identifying duplicate images in Apple Photo is a common use case for many of us dealing with a large digital image library.
 Some of us have likey used Google’s Reverse Image Search to look for a specific photo that we want to know more about.
 Google will scour its massive database for images similar to the one used in your query.